karmaniverous/stan-core/.stan/system/stan.requirements.md

     - Exclude binaries,
     - Flag large text by size and/or LOC.
   - Warnings must be exposed via return values and/or optional callbacks (no console I/O).
+  - Overlay metadata (CLI):
+    - The CLI MUST write a machine‑readable `overlay` block to `<stanPath>/system/.docs.meta.json` each run capturing: `enabled`, per‑run overrides (`activated`/`deactivated`), final `effective` facet map, any `autosuspended` facets (ramp‑up safety), and optional `anchorsKept`.
+    - This metadata MUST be included in both full and diff archives so the assistant can distinguish selection/view changes from code churn across turns.

 - Snapshotting
   - Compute per‑file content hashes for the filtered selection.